LaserHD/The-Red-Box/README.md

 this is my first game on Python.
 I hope you'll enjoy it.

+The game is in german, but i'll add a English Version soon!
 ----------------------------------------------------------------------------------------
 How to play:
 W A S D: to move around